Illinois

 2) Request a One-Time Ballot-by-Mail

-To receive a vote-by-mail ballot for a single election, complete the absentee ballot request form, and submit it to your local elections office through the mail, a secure drop box, or in person.
+To receive a vote-by-mail ballot for a single election, complete the absentee ballot request form, and submit it to your local elections office through the mail, or in person.
 Contact your county clerk if you have more questions.

 3) Accessible Absentee Ballot